-- 1. The Headteacher can only authorise virements up to £5000.
-All other virement over this amount must be authorised by the finance committee. - 2.
-Documents relating to finance are kept for a period of six years, plus the current year. - 3.
-All accounting records are all kept in secure storage - 4.
+- 1. Documents relating to finance are kept for a period of six years, plus the current year. - 2.
+All accounting records are all kept in secure storage - 3.
 The cheque books, printed cheques, receipt books and unused official orders are securely stored after use.